arthur875/arthur875/README.md

 ###🌱 I’m currently learning rust and java

-###🔭 I’m currently working on creating a fron-end application in rust
+###🔭 I’m currently working on creating a front-end application in rust

 <!--